apache/spark/docs/sql-migration-guide.md

   - In Spark 3.2, the output schema of `SHOW TABLES` becomes `namespace: string, tableName: string, isTemporary: boolean`.
 In Spark 3.1 or earlier, the `namespace` field was named `database` for the builtin catalog, and there is no `isTemporary` field for v2 catalogs.
 To restore the old schema with the builtin catalog, you can set `spark.sql.legacy.keepCommandOutputSchema` to `true`.

-  - In Spark 3.2, the output schema of `SHOW TABLE EXTENDED` becomes `namespace: string, tableName: string, isTemporary: boolean, information: string`.
+  - In Spark 3.2, the output schema of `SHOW TABLE EXTENDED` becomes `namespace: string, tableName: string, isTemporary: boolean, information: map[string, string]`.
 In Spark 3.1 or earlier, the `namespace` field was named `database` for the builtin catalog, and no change for the v2 catalogs.
 To restore the old schema with the builtin catalog, you can set `spark.sql.legacy.keepCommandOutputSchema` to `true`.

   - In Spark 3.2, the output schema of `SHOW TBLPROPERTIES` becomes `key: string, value: string` whether you specify the table property key or not.
 In Spark 3.1 and earlier, the output schema of `SHOW TBLPROPERTIES` is `value: string` when you specify the table property key.
 To restore the old schema with the builtin catalog, you can set `spark.sql.legacy.keepCommandOutputSchema` to `true`.